2026 Sponsors and Venues

 614 sw 11th ave.

-We are excited to collaborate with Fortune for the first time on some events!
-We’ll be at Fortune the night of Thursday, June 25th, for a couple of late night events.
+We are excited to collaborate with Fortune for the first time as one of our 2026 late night event venues!
+We’ll be at Fortune the night of Thursday, June 25th, for one or two open mics after the preliminary bouts for the day are over.
+These events will be shouted out via word of mouth (though you might get a hint if you head over to our schedule page).
 Fortune is donating their space to the 2026 Bigfoot Poetry Festival.

 Guilder Coffee